jlumbroso/prog-exam-room-allocation/src/PE1.md

 *This might be a good time to upload your partially completed exam.*

 **Step 5**.
-Now in the function `assignRobin` you will write an algorithm to assign the students in "round robin" order: the first student in Room 1, the second student in Room 2, third in Room 3, and so forth up to the *N*-th student in Room N. Next it wraps around: the *(N+1)*-th student goes in Room 1, and the *(N+2)*-th in Room 2, etc. After you code it up, test it out with various cases like this one:
+Now in the function `assignRobin` you will write an algorithm to assign the students in "round robin" order: the first student in Room 0, the second student in Room 1, third in Room 2, and so forth up to the *N*-th student in Room *N-1*.
+Next it wraps around: the *(N+1)*-th student goes in Room 0, and the *(N+2)*-th in Room 1, etc. After you code it up, test it out with various cases like this one:

 ```
 % java-introcs ZoomRooms robin 3 < names5.txt

-Room: 1
+Room: 0
 -------
 Ava
 Carol
 Emma

-Room: 2
+Room: 1
 -------
 Ben
 Dan